 My most recent collection of short stories TVA BABY is from PM Press.
 It includes a little shop story, a starship story, a noir detective story, a time travel tale (with paradox), an un-mundane adventure, a retro romantic comedy (with cigarettes and lingerie), and a plundering of pirates.

-Ken MacLeod's The Human Front just touched down, and John Shirley, Karen Joy Fowler and Charles Stross are in the works.
-I’m proud of the Outspoken Author list which looks like a science fiction Who’s Who or Hall of Fame, except that I included myself.
+I’m editing a cool series for PM, which looks almost like a science fiction Who’s Who or Hall of Fame, except that I included myself.
 Because I could.